 “Email isn’t going anywhere, what is changing is the need for advanced personalization.
-Specifically, what works is when brands segment their database based on interest, interaction, demography (and the list goes on and on).”
+Specifically, what works is when brands segment their database by interest, interaction, demography (the list goes on and on).”

 Matt Press, Splash Copywriters:

 “Many businesses have one list and one newsletter.
-But the reality is, consumers have different likes and dislikes, so by creating unique newsletters for different segments of a market, brands can increase their ROI.”
+But the reality is, consumers have different likes and dislikes.
+By creating unique newsletters for different segments of a market, brands can increase their ROI.”